Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/1-set-up-environment.md

 The first order of business is to set up a development environment for Web sites written in Python and Flask.
 This will enable you to build and test Contoso Travel locally prior to deploying it to Azure and making it available publicly.

 In this unit, you will install Python on your computer if it isn't already installed.
-Then you will install Flask and the [Python SDK for the Computer Vision API](https://pypi.org/project/azure-cognitiveservices-vision-computervision/).
+Then you will create a [virtual Python environment](https://docs.python.org/3/library/venv.html) and install Flask and the [Python SDK for the Computer Vision API](https://pypi.org/project/azure-cognitiveservices-vision-computervision/).
 The latter makes it easy to call Azure's Computer Vision API from Python applications.
-Finally, you will install the [Azure CLI](https://docs.microsoft.com/cli/azure/get-started-with-azure-cli?view=azure-cli-latest), which provides a command-line interface to Azure and also requires Python.
+Finally, you will install the [Azure CLI](https://docs.microsoft.com/cli/azure/get-started-with-azure-cli?view=azure-cli-latest), which provides a command-line interface to Azure.

-## Create a Flask environment
+## Create a virtual Python environment

-Flask is a Web framework for applications written in Python.
 In order to run Flask Web sites on your computer, both Flask and Python must be installed.
+In this exercise, you create a virtual Python environment that isolates the packages you install from others on your computer.
+Then you install Flask and the Python SDK for the Computer Vision API in that environment.

 1. If Python 3.6 or higher isn't installed on your computer, go to https://www.python.org/ and install it now.
 You can determine whether it's installed on Windows by executing the following command in a Command Prompt window: